 In my view, there are no practical uses of Pāli composition nowadays.
 Pāli used to be the lingua franca in Buddhist world, but no longer today.
 Writing things in Pāli is very difficult, if not impossible, to make the communication clear to the modern mind.
 Pāli itself brings with it an ancient mindset.
 Using that in the modern context likely produces miscomprehension rather than understanding.

 Therefore, I encourage those who aim their study to write a Pāli treatise or commentary to write it in a modern language instead.
 By this way, you can make the work clear and comprehensible to the reader.
-It does not matter much what language you write because workable AI translators5 are coming.
+It does not matter much what language you write because workable AI translators are coming.
 However, English is still the best choice for most people.

 An example I would like to mention is Vuttodayamañjarī written in Thai by Ven.
 Gandhasārābhivaṃsa (2002, MCU).
 This is the best commentary on Vuttodaya I have ever seen.
 It presents prosodic forms in tables easily understood by the reader.
 That is a good commentary should be nowadays.